Dr Lauren Tober (the long version)

 MY YOGA TEACHERS

 I have had the privilege of studying with many great yoga teachers in India, Australia and all over the world.
-The teachers who have most influenced my life and my work are Richard Miller, Ganesh Mohan, Stephanie Lopez, David Swenson, Amy Weintraub, Ana Davis, Simon Borg-Olivier, Jayakumar Swamysree, Masterji Viswaanath, BNS Iyengar, Dr NC and Saraswathi Vasudevan.
+The teachers who have most influenced my life and my work are Saraswathi Vasudevan, Richard Miller, Ganesh Mohan, Stephanie Lopez, David Swenson, Amy Weintraub, Ana Davis, Jayakumar Swamysree, Masterji Viswaanath, BNS Iyengar and Dr NC.
 I am so grateful for their teachings and the love and commitment they brought in sharing this knowledge with me.

 I don’t teach according to one particular method but integrate the teachings and wisdom based on the needs of the individual.
 The three most influential teachings in my work come from Integrative Restoration Yoga Nidra, Mindfulness-Based Cognitive Therapy and Svastha Yoga Therapy.